Best Electric Shavers for Men in 2025 Reviewed and Compared

 This shaver head offers flexible movement back and forth that can be locked, and it’s a feature that supports shaving along the various contours of the face.
 It also offers 40,000 cross-cutting actions per minute, which is plenty enough for any shaver, to be fair.

-The shaving elements include two outer foils that do the most shaving and get close to the skin and then two inner cutters that aim to shave longer hairs, stray hairs, and those pesky flat-laying hairs.
-We also have a skin guard bar, which is a slither of metal between one of the cutters and foils that helps to improve the shaving.
-Overall, it’s a great setup with these all moving (flexing) independently.
+The shaving elements include two outer foils that perform the majority of the shaving and come into close contact with the skin, and two inner cutters that target longer hairs, stray hairs, and those pesky flat-lying hairs.
+We also have a skin guard bar, a very thin strip of metal placed between one of the cutters and the foils, which helps improve the shaving.
+Overall, it’s a great setup with all these moving (flexing) independently.

 The Series 9 was upgraded to the Series 9 Pro, and Braun supplied an additional Power Case with the shaver.
 This Power Case is like a mobile phone power bank for the shaver.
-Other changes made are within the blade cassette (the trimmer element was changed), and the locking switch for the head is now a proper switch rather than part of the thumb section.
+Other changes made include modifications to the blade cassette (the trimmer element has been replaced), and the locking switch for the head is now a proper switch rather than part of the thumb section.

 Shaving Experiences

-While shaving with the latest Braun Series 9 Pro shaver, I found it excelled in comfort even though it has great cutting power.
-The comfort while shaving fast and close is the main reason it ranks among the best electric shavers, or rather, at the top of this roundup.
-The Panasonic Arc 5 mentioned in this review does have that extra power and cutting action above this shaver, but it does not quite have the comfort factor.
+While shaving with the latest S9 Pro and Pro Plus shaver, I found it excels in comfort, even though it has great cutting power.
+The comfort of shaving quickly and closely is the main reason it ranks among the best electric shavers, or rather, at the top of this roundup.
+The Panasonic Arc 5, mentioned in this review, offers more power and cutting action compared to this shaver, but it does not quite have the same comfort factor.

 Maneuverability around the various contours of the face is very important, and the S9 flexible head system caters to this.
-The head locks into place, which is useful for when I am shaving on the longer strokes, and unlocking the head is useful for shaving along the jaw to the cheek area and across the chin.
+The head locks into place, which is useful when I am shaving on longer strokes.
+Unlocking the head is useful for shaving along the jaw to the cheek area and across the chin.

-Overall, I get a very comfortable shave without irritation and as close as I could expect from an electric shaver with the S9.
+Overall, I achieve a very comfortable shave without irritation, and as close as I could expect from an electric shaver, with the S9 Pro.

 I still get leftover patches while shaving around the sideburns area and just below the corner of the jaw (which is pretty much standard for me).
-However, after a few more strokes and with more pressure shaving, I do get rid of them.
+However, after a few more strokes and with increased pressure shaving, I do manage to remove them.

 Final Thoughts – Series 9 Pro

-There is no doubt that the Series 9 Pro is a cut above the rest of the Braun range and most other foil shavers in closeness and comfort.
-However, the price hikes quite a lot from the Series 7, which performs well enough for many men and costs less.
+There is no doubt that the Series 9 Pro is a cut above the rest of the Braun range and most other foil shavers in terms of closeness and comfort.
+However, the price hike is quite significant from the Series 5, 6, and 7.

 The Braun Series 9 costs anything from $249 USD + (£240 + €239 +).
 Models that come with the Power Case and other accessories are naturally more expensive.

-It’s undoubtedly an electric shaver to consider if you’re looking at the higher-range shaver models and brands.
+It’s undoubtedly an electric shaver to consider if you’re looking at the higher-end shaver models and brands.

 The Panasonic Arc 5, is a force to be reckoned with.
 When it comes to getting a close shave, the Arc 5 electric shaver rises above the rest, maybe even slightly above the Braun Series 9, in my experience.